 - Santa Fe Botanical Garden at Museum Hill is an 11-acre, professionally landscaped area that features the wide variety of trees and plants that grow in the region.

-(Personal thank you to those Wheelwright employees who kindly showed us around the back area.
-It was a thoughtful way to help me say goodbye to Aunt Mary, who had worked there.)
+ⓘ Personal thank you to those Wheelwright employees who kindly showed us around the back area.
+It was a thoughtful way to help me say goodbye to Aunt Mary, who once worked there.

 We timed our afternoon so that we could reach the Cross of the Martyrs in late afternoon.
-Hillside Park is one of the best places in the city to capture one of New Mexico’s many spectacular sunsets.
+Historic Fort Mercy Park, aka Hillside Park, is one of the best places in the city to capture one of New Mexico’s many spectacular sunsets.
 Besides, it also offers one of the best views over Santa Fe – all the way to the mountains at the edge of the valley.

 To get to the cross, you need to follow a brick path that winds up the hill.
 The hill itself is steep, but the path was designed with a series of handrails, switchbacks, and steps, so it’s not a difficult climb.

 On the way up, a series of plaques along the way give you a chance to stop and catch your breath.
 They lead you through the 400-year history of Santa Fe, beginning in 1610 when the Spanish began the City of Holy Faith (Santa Fe).
 Then they move through how they colonized the area and end with the modern-day State of New Mexico.

 At the top, you’ll arrive at a big white, metal cross that commemorates 21 Franciscan missionaries who were killed in the 1680 Pueblo Revolt.
 (The Indians revolted because of severe exploitation by the Spanish colonialists.)

 You’ll also be rewarded with that spectacular view of Santa Fe and the Jemez Mountains to the west.